corda/corda/docs/source/design/targetversion/decisions/decision.md

 ## Background / Context

-What should happen when the node loads a CorDapp and detects that the CorDapp's minimum platform version is greater than the node's platform versoin, or the CorDapps target platform version is less than the network's minimum target version?
+What should happen when the node loads a CorDapp and detects that the CorDapp's minimum platform version is greater than the node's platform version, or the CorDapps target platform version is less than the network's minimum target version?

 ## Options Analysis